-The following information is to be used in developing and implementing the permittee's SWMP.
+The following information should be used in developing and implementing the permittee's SWMP.
 The specific requirements can be found in Title 40 of the Code of Federal Regulations (CFR), Part 122.26.
-Each SWMP component must include a description of the activity, a measurable goal and how it will be measured and tracked, and a description of the documentation to be submitted in each annual report.
+Each SWMP component must have a-include a description of the activity, a measurable goal, and a description of the documentation to be submitted in each annual report.
 A detailed description of the activities related to each requirement must be reported on the Annual Report form provided by EPD.